10 wonderful Wexford businesses to watch

 Now it is a global network with the backing of Wedo an app for freelancers that helps consultants and freelancers get paid on time amongst other features.
 Samantha has been featured in Forbes, BBC, RTE, Euro news and is on many Global lists as one of the top social media influencers to follow.
 She has won many awards including the ‘Power Women award with VIP Magazine, Finalist in many awards including Image Businesswoman of the year and the Digital business Influencer of the year runner up.

 Samantha has recently set up Womens Inspire Network circles which are monthly meet ups.
 She hosts the monthly Wexford Circle.
-The Annual Women’s Inspire Network conference takes place on 5 October in Cork – more details here
+The Annual Women’s Inspire Network conference takes place every year.

 The Wexford Food Family